 Let’s Preserve USA Beef

-“We think FDA-approved beta agonists do not belong in the meat industry at all.
+“We think FDA-approved beta agonists do not belong in the beef industry.
 In addition to animal welfare, we are also concerned about decreased quality and tenderness.
-We are in the beef business, not the chemical business,” said Beef Additive Alert Co-founder Harvey Dietrich
+We are in the beef business, not the chemical business,” said Beef Additive Alert Co-founder

-Beef Additive Alert™ would prefer a beta agonist-free meat industry.
+Beef Additive Alert™ would prefer a beta agonist-free beef industry.
 For consumers.
 For animal well-being.
 For our economy.
 The USA boasts having the world’s premiere beef.
 Let’s keep it that way.

 Two Drugs Concern Us